-Orientation Week activities give you the opportunity to meet your cohort, explore the services available to you and learn about everything you need to get started in your subjects.
+Orientation is an opportunity to meet your cohort, explore the services available to you and learn about everything you need to get started in your subjects.

 Course planning resources